xdotli/BrowserGym/webarena/README.md

     - If your action needs to call a external function like what "send_msg_to_user" does, you may define the external functions you need as None firstly and in the steps later, we will instruct you to define the external functions and pass it through.
     - Add proper comments as other functions do.
 This will be prompted to the agent as the description of the function

 2. [Optional] If your function contains external functions (e.g. send_message_to_user) that have not been defined yet.
-Go to core/env.py and navigate to the step function in the BrowserGym class. defines the external functions here (e.g. send_message_to_user) and pass it through the execute_python_code (you may also need to go to execute_python_code and add another allowed param).
+Go to core/env.py and navigate to the step function in the BrowserGym class. defines the external functions here (e.g. send_message_to_user) and pass it through the execute_python_code.

 3. Go to core/actions/highlevel.py.
     - import the action function from .functions